dusk-network/docs-public/src/content/docs/developer/smart-contract/core-concepts.md

 description: Learn the foundational principles of Dusk’s smart contract platform, including zero-knowledge proofs, privacy, and decentralized execution.
 ---

 This page explains in more detail the core concepts, namings, conventions and building blocks for developing smart contracts on Dusk.
-If you want to dive right into development you can directly go to the [Guides](/developer/smart-contract/guides/my-first-contract).
+If you want to dive right into development, you can directly go to the [Guides](/developer/smart-contract/guides/my-first-contract).

 ## State & Persistence